jspahrsummers/rxhaskell-talk/README.md

 # RxHaskell: Practical FRP for Haskell

-Functional reactive programming (FRP) is an powerful paradigm for writing code that reacts to change, and has been gaining significant traction as a way to implement GUI applications with minimal state.
+Functional reactive programming (FRP) is a powerful paradigm for writing code that reacts to change, and has been gaining significant traction as a way to implement GUI applications with minimal state.
 Although Haskell has several existing FRP libraries, they can be overly complex, and difficult to integrate